 The open source paradox.

 Something that bothered me lately is the lack of giving back to the open-source community.
 Not a monetary contribution for maintainers or not even open-sourcing any internal tools that can be beneficial for others.
-Companies using open source tools do not have to re-invent many complex wheels and making millions of revenue.
+Companies using open-source tools do not have to reinvent many complex wheels and make millions of revenue.
 Yet, they refrain from giving back.
 Keep in mind that, legal and license-wise that is ok.
 No problem whatsoever.
 But when it comes to the positive roles that companies should play in the open-source world, it is a harsh reality that they choose not to give back.

-Even if the company feel not-willing to contribute a monetary amount for maintainers, at least they can open source tools and projects that can be opened without exposing the company security or IP to any threats.
+Even if the company feel unwilling to contribute a monetary amount for maintainers, at least they can open source tools and projects that can be opened without exposing the company's security or IP to any threats.

-I also noticed some companies release open-source software without spending any effort into promoting them, no documentation, no blog post, nothing, just a repository on Github that no one knows about.
-If the idea of contributing is to just release the software just to be tagged as a contribution, then you did not contribute.
-Go to the extra mile and be grateful to the community.
+I also noticed some companies release open-source software without spending any effort into promoting them, with no documentation, no blog post, nothing, just a repository on GitHub that no one knows about.
+If the idea of contributing is to release the software just to be tagged as a contribution, then you did not contribute.
+Go the extra mile and be grateful to the community.

 But ...